 One key sector that could tilt the scales?
 Small and medium enterprises (SMEs), which are the backbone of Malaysia’s economy.
 There are about a million SMEs in the country, according to SME Corp Malaysia, the central coordinating agency under the Ministry of International Trade and Industry.
 Cloud adoption has huge potential to grow if SMEs jump on board to adopt cloud computing.
 That is one reason the market for cloud-related services may grow at 24% a year for the next five years.

-“The pace of change in Malaysia is a bit slow because of the inherent preference for traditional and on-premise IT architecture and services sourcing models.
+“The pace of change in Malaysia is a bit slow because of the inherent preference for traditional IT architecture and services sourcing models.
 The majority of enterprises are lagging behind the cloud maturity curve.
 They are still in the early stages of cloud adoption, with mostly ad hoc or opportunistic use of infrastructure and non-critical cloud services,” says Sherrel Roche, senior market analyst at IDC Asia-Pacific.

 An overwhelming 77% of SMEs in Malaysia are “micro-enterprises”, or those with fewer than five employees and annual sales below RM300,000.
 A further 21% are small enterprises with fewer than 75 employees and annual revenue of less than RM15 million.
 The final 2% are mid-sized enterprises with a headcount of 75 to 200 and annual sales of RM15 million to RM50 million.